rocket-connect/graphql-debugger/packages/trace-schema/README.md

-# graphql-debugger
+# @graphql-debugger/trace-schema

-User interface for GraphQL Debugger
+Wrapper around GraphQL OTEL, applies directive to all fields in your schema and sends traces to Debugger.